Kulturgeographie_LogoKulturgeographie_LogoKulturgeographie_LogoKulturgeographie_Logo

 Research Interests:

-Postcolonial Science and Technology Studies, Eastern Africa, Experimenting, Human-Technology-Environment Relations, Post-Phenomenology, Ethnographic Methodologies, Technological Pilot Projects, Agricultural Development, Actor-Network-Theory, Tanzania, Digitalization, Participant Observation
+Postcolonial Science and Technology Studies, Eastern Africa, Experimenting, Human-Technology-Environment Relations, Post-Phenomenology, Ethnographic Methods, Technological Pilot Projects, Agricultural Development, Actor-Network-Theory, Tanzania, Digitalization, Participant Observation

 Research Projects: